terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/squash-projects.md

-# Squashing commits
+# Squashing Commits

-*How-to use WOQLClient to squash commits in your branch's history.*
+*How-to use the JS WOQLClient to squash commits in your branch's history.*

 Squashing allows you to combine multiple commits in your branch's history into a single commit.